-This value defines the start of the memory area to be written in samples.
+This value defines the start of the memory area to be read out in samples.
 This result is, that you do not need to care for the number of bytes a single sample contains.
-If you want to write the whole memory at once this value must be set to 0.
+If you want to read out the whole memory this value must be set to 0.